GregSom-MSc/GregSom-MSc.github.io/index.md

 <div style="text-align: justify;font-size:smaller;">
 <b>Welcome!</b>

 I’m a Finance and Economist Analyst with a deep interest in data science and technology.
-Holding an MSc in Finance, Technology, and Policy from the University of Edinburgh, and a MA in Economic Theory from ITAM, I’m driven by curiosity and a passion for innovation, sustainability, and cutting-edge solutions.
+Holding an MSc in Finance, Technology, and Policy from the University of Edinburgh Business School, and a MA in Economic Theory from the Instituto Tecnológico Autónomo de México (ITAM), I’m driven by curiosity and a passion for innovation, sustainability, and cutting-edge solutions.

 <br>